 Here's an example:

-We've updated many of our icon names in version 6 to make them more universal and consistent.
-But we wanted to make sure not to break your existing code so we made aliases for renamed icons that will allow them to work with either the old or new names.
+We've updated many of our icon names in Version 6 to make them more universal and consistent.
+But we wanted to make sure not to break your existing code, so we made aliases for renamed icons to allow them to work with either the old or new names.

 And you can use the old or new name for styles as well.
 So you can still use